 There are tons of other homesteading skills that may fall under this category.
-Making homemade cheese, yogurt, cream, butter, and bread and pastries are just a few that come to mind.
+Making homemade cheese, yogurt, cream, butter, bread, and pastries are just a few that come to mind.

-Carpentry, woodworking, and other homesteading kills related to building and repairs are by no means easy tasks to do.
+Carpentry, woodworking, and other homesteading skills related to building and repairs are by no means easy tasks to do.
 If you have little to zilch experience with construction, it may take some time before you get the hang of things.
 But if you know a hammer from a drill, you could start your kids early.
-Let your children help you on small projects such building a coffee table or painting the picket fences.
-Not only do you teach them an important skill, you also accomplish your tasks while getting to bond with your loved ones.
+Let your children help you with small projects such as building a coffee table or painting the picket fences.
+Not only do you teach them an important skill, but you also accomplish your tasks while getting to bond with your loved ones.

 Repair and Maintenance

-Repairs are not limited to fixing the hole on the wall or the leak under the sink.
+Repairs are not limited to fixing the hole in the wall or the leak under the sink.
 You should also know how to fix and maintain automobiles and other pieces of machinery.

 Sewing and Knitting

-Forget about the Dolce and Gabbanas, Balenciagas and the Guccis.
+Forget about the Dolce and Gabbanas, Balenciagas, and Guccis.
 You can create your own clothes by learning another one of the most valuable homesteading skills around – sewing.